 Before explaining the bot's message features, here is a quick reminder of how to enter the edit mode of a bot message.
-You can either double click on the module, or click the Edit button when hovering over the module.
+You can either double-click on the Module, or you can click the Edit button when hovering over the Module.

-Be aware of certain limitations impacting some functionalities explained in the following depending on which channel you are using for your bot.
+Be aware that there are limitations impacting some functionalities, depending on which channel you are using for your bot.

-This is an overview of the bot message and the given features.
+Here is an overview of the bot message and the available features:

 You can easily change the name but not the ID.
-Both identifiers will not be visible to the end user, but they are crucial for finding modules on your platform, connecting modules to each other, and organizing your bot.
+Neither identifiers will be visible to the end user, but they are crucial for finding Modules on your platform, connecting Modules to each other, and organizing your bot.

 This is the place where you create chatbot messages.
 Add more speech bubbles by clicking the plus in the top right corner.

-The timer indicated by a clock icon below a speech bubble can be used to create a delay in-between messages, which will give end users time to read a message before the next message is shown.
-It defines the delay after the message illustrated above the typing field for the timer.
+The timer, indicated by the clock icon below each speech bubble, can be used to create a delay in between messages.
+This delay will give end users time to read a message before the next message is shown.
+It defines the delay after the message that appears above the typing field for the timer.

 Within a bot message, there are four features: Response, Custom, Media, and Emojis, and each of these will be explained below.
 Bear in mind that your cursor has to be in the message field to view those features.